servuscms/servus/README.md

 You also need a VPS with SSH access where you would run **Servus** unless you are just curious and want to test it locally, which is doable, although a bit tricky due to the SSL certificates.

+Also keep in mind that everything changes all the time without prior notice, for now...

 ### UI

 It is worth mentioning, before you go any further with false expectations, that **Servus** has no UI at all.
 It is very much like Jekyll in this regard.
 If you are familiar with tools like Jekyll you will feel at home, otherwise it will make no sense at all.